pmcharrison/psynet-mirror/docs/unity_page.rst

 #.
 Define an experiment timeline using :class:`~psynet.page.UnityPage` elements.
 #.
 Call ``psynet.next_page()``, listen for the JavaScript event ``page_updated``, and respond to the updated data on the page.

-Let's look at an example of an experiment consisting of a timeline which includes three ``UnityPage`` elements.
+Let's look at an example of an experiment consisting of a timeline which includes three :class:`~psynet.page.UnityPage` elements.
 The first two elements share the same ``session_id`` while the third has a different one.
 A ``session_id`` corresponds to a Unity session and allows for joining a sequence of :class:`~psynet.page.UnityPage` elements into a single unit.

 ::